 Learning is what a student does (I cannot force you to learn).
-My role is to facilitate learning (by stating explicit Learning Outcomes, lecturing, answering questions, etc.) and to assess learning (assignments, quizes, etc.).
+My role is to facilitate learning (by stating explicit Learning Outcomes, lecturing, answering questions, etc.) and to assess learning (assignments, quizzes, etc.), to determine if these learning outcomes have been met.
 Remember that you are doing this work for yourself (to prepare for your future adventures), not for the instructor.
 You can expect me to be prepared for class with both knowledge and enthusiasm.
 You can expect patient and thoughtful teaching and help both within and outside our scheduled time together.
 You can expect that I will utilize all reasonable resources to help you succeed in this class.
 Don't be afraid to seek help when needed.
 I am here to help you learn the material in this course and to provide an impartial evaluation of your performance.
 It's tough sometimes, but it's OK to ask questions in lecture, or in the Discussion Forum.
 Come to office hours, or make an appointment, if you have more detailed questions.
 Use the cuLearn Forums.
 Send me an email.

-General Course Policies
+Course Policies

-- 1. Your experience in this course (and in life) will be more enjoyable if you treat your classmates and your instructor with courtesy and respect (Google "Wheaton's Law"). - 2.
-When you come to class, be on time, and be prepared.
+1. Your experience in this course (and in life) will be more enjoyable if you treat your classmates and your instructor with courtesy and respect (Google "Wheaton's Law").

+- 2. When you come to class, be on time, and be prepared.
 If you are unavoidably late, enter the room quietly and choose a seat as quickly as possible.
 Do not invite your friends in to chat in this class.
-Disruptions in class make me very unhappy.
-And unhappy professors write really, really hard test questions. - 3.
-Once in class, stay for the duration.
+Disruptions in the class make me very unhappy. - Once in class, stay for the duration.
 If you must leave early, give me advance warning.
 You will not be allowed to meander in and out of the classroom.
-This is disruptive and unfair to your fellow students, and also makes me unhappy (see comment #2 above).
+This is disruptive and unfair to your fellow students, and makes me unhappy.
 Take care of your personal needs before class. - 4.
 Turn off the sound on communications devices.
 This includes cell phones, personal entertainment (TV, music, etc.) devices or anything else that will disturb your classmates.
 Students with special circumstances need to speak with me right away.
-Do not talk on your cell phone while I am lecturing, or a guest is lecturing. (see comment #2 above about unhappy professors and extremely difficult test questions). - 5.
-No chit-chat or unnecessary noise during lectures.
+Do not talk on your cell phone while I am lecturing, or a guest is lecturing.

+- 5. No chit-chat or unnecessary noise during lectures.
 If everyone is making noise, no one can hear anything.
 Stay focused on the material under consideration during lecture.
 You are paying a lot of money to be in this class.
 If somebody is talking near you, he or she is disrupting your learning experience, and essentially stealing your tuition money.
-You are not paying tuition to listen to buddy talk about his very nutritious breakfast (save that for Twitter).
-I suggest you ask them to shut up. - 6.
+You are not paying tuition to listen to buddy talk about his views on whatever (save that for Twitter, or Instagram).
+I suggest you ask them to shut up, if they are disrupting your learning experience. - 6.
 Academic dishonesty is not tolerated.
 If you are unclear about what is dishonest, please see the Undergraduate Calendar for clarification.
 If you are still unsure about specific instructions, ask me.
 Science is a collaborative endeavor.
 Therefore, you are encouraged to work together as much as possible.
 However, tests are not collaborative and must be completed without the assistance of other people.